Not us: no

 — Ted Nelson

-I am a multimedia artist, researcher, and writer based in New York.
+I am a multimedia artist, writer, researcher, and media archaeologist based in New York.

 I research social histories of technology and media.